Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 What Type Of Tennis Player Is The 2023 Yonex VCORE 100 Designed For?

-If you’re an all-court tennis player who is looking for spin and power in a racket, the VCORE 100 is for you.
-But, Martina points out, it isn’t a beginner player’s racket.
+If you’re an all-court tennis player who is looking for spin and power in a racquet, the VCORE 100 is for you.
+But, Martina points out, it isn’t a beginner player’s racquet.
 Intermediate and advanced tennis players will best appreciate the VCORE 100.

-“It’s kind of a complete racket, so I wouldn’t suggest it for an amateur,” she says.
+“It’s kind of a complete racquet, so I wouldn’t suggest it for an amateur,” she says.
 “Also, the price kind of suggests that.”

 Martina says the new Yonex VCORE 2023 is best suited for a “player that likes to push from the baseline mostly but also likes to find some variation like slices and volleys.
 Overall somebody that pushes and likes to counterattack and attack off returns.”